goderich/dissertation/dissertation.md

 Other occurrences of \*w, such as in the 'diphthong' \*aw or in the sequences \*-uwa-, are discussed separately in @sec:vowel-correspondences, as they tend to change as a single unit.

-Proto-Atayal \*y is reflected as /y/ in all dialects, as seen in @tbl:proto-atayal-y.
+Proto-Atayal \*y is reflected as \<y\> /j/ in all dialects, as seen in @tbl:proto-atayal-y.
 Squliq and S'uli fortition this phoneme in some environments, but it is phonologically conditioned, and thus not a true split.

 : Correspondences of Proto-Atayal \*y {#tbl:proto-atayal-y}